 In the scope of product assessment, the product either requires Unit Certification or it does not.
 Product Type Approval makes it a bit easier to do the shop inspections.
 However, one must be careful to recognize that Type Approval may be required by certain standards in order to complete Conformity Assessment.

 I am ISO 9000 certified, why must I also be audited by ABS?

 Both ISO 9000 and ISO 14000 concern the way an organization goes about its work, and not directly the result of this work.
 In other words, they both concern processes, and not products - at least, not directly.
 Nevertheless, the way in which the organization manages its processes is obviously going to affect its final product.
 The management system standards in these families state requirements for what the organization must do to manage processes influencing quality (ISO 9000) or the processes influencing the impact of the organization's activities on the environment (ISO 14000).

 Therefore, if we are going to accept ISO 9000 certification it must be in conjunction with some form of product specific audit that is based on our Rules.
 In our Type Approval process we do not require ISO 9000.
-What we look for is an Acceptable Quality System (AQS) as per ABS Rule 1-1-A3/5.3.
-Recognized Quality System (RQS) is simply an AQS system that has been certified to ISO9000 or equivalent.
+Recognized Quality System (RQS) is simply a system that has been certified to ISO 9000 or equivalent.